 *The New Outdoor Stage has been built and a few finishing touches will be completed in the coming weeks.
 Live Music and Films are now taking place on the stage!

-*Capital Campaign efforts for the new building construction will begin this fall.
-With Phase 3 nearly complete, we will begin Phase 4-
+*Capital Campaign efforts for the new building construction are beginning.
+With Phase 3 nearly complete, we are beginning Phase 4-

 *Milbridge Theatre Tee Shirts are available! $15 each for short sleeve and $18 each for long sleeve in a variety of colors!